bhagirathcloud/septemberclass/README.md

 # septemberclass
-This repo is for practice yes
+This repo is for practice